A roundtable discussion on the occasion of the exhibition “The New Bend”

 Beyond their functional, aesthetic, and affective appeal, Gee’s Bend quilts have historically been enmeshed with battles for social and economic liberation.
 Through the Freedom Quilting Bee (1966–2012), a quilting cooperative founded in the mid-1960s in nearby Rehobeth, local Black craftswomen were able to generate income from their work, determine the conditions of their production, and reinvest in their community—at a moment when many local Black men had lost their jobs in retaliation for exercising their right to vote.
 Civil rights activism was prevalent among Freedom Quilting Bee members, and a number participated in voting rights drives such as the historic march from Selma to Montgomery.

-‘In part a radical aesthetic acknowledges that we are constantly changing positions, locations, that our needs and concerns vary, that these diverse directions must correspond with shifts in critical thinking.’
+“There can never be one critical paradigm for the evaluation of artistic work,” bell hooks wrote in her 1990 essay, “An Aesthetic of Blackness—Strange and Oppositional.”
+“In part a radical aesthetic acknowledges that we are constantly changing positions, locations, that our needs and concerns vary, that these diverse directions must correspond with shifts in critical thinking.”

 Cassie Packard: I’m curious about the origin of your respective relationships with quilting, and with the quilting traditions of Gee’s Bend.